Harisabdullah-2264/kabul-river-flood-forecasting/README.md

 Code and data for the MSc thesis *"Explainable Machine Learning for Flood-Flow Prediction of the Kabul River at Nowshera"* (GIK Institute).
 The project predicts daily discharge of the Kabul River at Nowshera 1, 2, and 3 days ahead and uses SHAP to explain the predictions.

+The WAPDA observed discharge data were used for academic research purposes.
+Users must obtain permission from the relevant data provider before redistributing or reusing the observed discharge record.
 This repository contains the reproducible code and data-processing workflow for the MSc thesis.
 The code is provided for academic transparency and reproducibility.

 ## What the project does